Brandonpinos/tag-security/assessments/projects/Operator Framework SDK/self-assessment.md

 Operator Framework is comprised of a few different parts including,

 Operator Framework SDK : The framework used to build and package Operators.
 Using Operator SDK allows developers to easily automate and manage any Operators they create.
-Operator Lifecycle Manager (OLM) : Provides the runtime environment and APIs for managing the lifecycle of Operators and their resources.
-It also helps in deploying, installing, and updating Operators
+Operator Lifecycle Manager (OLM) : Contains two parts, Operator OLM and Catalog Operator.
+Both provides the runtime environment and APIs for managing the lifecycle of Operators and their resources.
+It also helps in deploying, installing, and updating Operators.
+OPerator OLM is for manually created Operators and Catalog Operator is for Operators taken from Operater Hub.
 Operator Hub : A community-driven public hub for sharing and discovering Operators for various uses.

 These components make up Operator Framework and make it very useful for developing, deploying and managing Operators.

 ### Actions
-These are the steps that a project performs in order to provide some service or functionality.
-These steps are performed by different actors in the system.
-Note, that an action need not be overly descriptive at the function call level.
-It is sufficient to focus on the security checks performed, use of sensitive data, and interactions between actors to perform an action.

-For example, the access server receives the client request, checks the format, validates that the request corresponds to a file the client is authorized to access, and then returns a token to the client.
-The client then transmits that token to the file server, which, after confirming its validity, returns the file.
+Creating an Operator using Operator Framework SDK:
+1. Create new project operator using the SDK Command Line Interface
+2. Define resource APis by adding Custom Resource Definitions
+3. Define controllers
+4. Write reconciling logic for controllers using SDK and APIs
+5. Use the SDK Command Line Interface to generate the operator deployment manifests

+Installing and Managing an Operator using Operator Framework Operator Lifecycle Manage (OLM):
+1a.
+Use Operator OLM to manually create Operator
+  OR
+1b.
+Use Catalog Operator to create Operator from OperaterHub

+Operator OLM
+2a.
+Watches for the ClusterServiceVersion (CSV) in a namspace and checks to make sure the requirements are met 3a.
+If requirements are met, the install strategy is ran

+Catalog Operator
+2b.
+Holds a cache of CSVs and CRDs.
+3b.
+Watches for InstallPlans set by user
+4b.
+If one is found, finds the matching name and adds as a resource, else 7b 5b.
+For each managed CRD, adds as a resolved resource 6b.
+For each resolved CRD, finds the managing CSV
+7b.
+Watches for resolved InstallPlans and creates resources for them 8b.
+Watches for subscriptions to Operators in Catalog, and creates InstallPlans for them

 ### Goals
 The goals of Operator Framework are mainly to simplify and enhance applications  on Kubernetes clusters.